Targeted Interpretable Safety Neuron Enhancement for Multilingual Vision-Language Large Models: Limitations and Future Work

-While Precise Shield demonstrates strong empirical performance and offers mechanistic insights for VLLM safety, several limitations remain.
-First, our current approach focuses exclusively on feed-forward network layers, which, although efficient, may overlook synergistic interactions with other model components.
-Future work should investigate these inter-layer dynamics to more comprehensively understand how safety signals propagate across the full architecture.
-Second, our safety evaluation is constrained by existing datasets, which may not fully capture regional dialects or culturally specific expressions.
-Expanding evaluation to include more granular, culture-aware, and context-sensitive data will be critical to ensuring robust safety alignment across diverse linguistic and socio-cultural settings.
-Finally, Precise Shield operates under static safety definitions, limiting its adaptability to evolving human values and ethical norms.
-Future research could extend the framework to incorporate dynamic value systems, enabling continuous alignment with shifting societal expectations and moving toward a more adaptive, ethically-informed safety paradigm.Lastly, advancing toward more future-oriented safety alignment paradigms may further improve its long-term robustness and practical reliability.
+While our method demonstrates performance and provides mechanistic insights into VLLM safety, several limitations remain, motivating broader evaluation across diverse real-world deployment contexts.
+First, it focuses on feed-forward network layers and may overlook interactions with attention modules, residual pathways, and cross-modal projection layers.
+Future work could examine how safety signals propagate across the architecture for a comprehensive understanding of multimodal safety alignment.
+Second, our evaluation relies on existing datasets, which may not capture regional dialects, culturally specific expressions, or context-dependent safety concerns.
+Culture-aware and context-sensitive benchmarks are needed to assess generalizability more broadly in diverse settings.
+Finally, our method relies on static safety definitions, which may limit adaptability as human values and ethical norms evolve.
+Incorporating dynamic value systems could support adaptive long-term alignment while preserving interpretability.